Compare abortion procedures

 Where does the procedure take place? - You may see a nurse, doctor or midwife in a clinic and receive two medicines (tablets) to take at home.

-- Abortion occurs at home.
+- The abortion happens at home.

 - With a doctor in a hospital or community clinic.

 Time commitment?
-Process may vary with individual providers.
+Process can vary between clinics.

 - Usually 2-3 consultations with the abortion provider.